rick-heig/nvme_csd/host/README.md

 **Yes**

 The CSD is supported on Linux based operating systems with the default NVMe driver.
-(Of couse on very old kernels without NVMe support it will not work).
+(Of course on very old kernels without NVMe support it will not work).

 ### Windows Support